JoshuaLelon/trinity_journal_app/README.md

 # Trinity Journaling App Product Requirements Document

 ## 1. Executive Summary
 This journaling app is designed to help users develop a consistent journaling habit through scheduled notifications, voice-based input, and intelligent prompt management.
-The app guides the user through three key prompts—Desire, Gratitude, and Brag—by automatically initiating voice recording and dynamically adapting to the user’s input.
+The app guides the user through three key prompts—Desire, Gratitude, and Brag—by automatically initiating voice recording and dynamically adapting to the user's input.
 Journal entries are ultimately sent to Notion, ensuring users have an external, structured record of their daily reflections.

 ## 2. Problem Statement & Objectives
 **Problem Statement:**